- The case against shipping container homes

 Because tiny homes are designed to balance living space with mobility, they are usually no more than around 8.5 feet wide (so they can fit on a trailer) and have a steep sloping roof.
 This doesn’t give a lot of room for insulation, especially up top, so either tiny homes are costly to heat or they rely on distinctly problematic blown polyethylene foam insulation.
 Pretty soon, the tiny home design starts to look like a nightmare for greenhouse gas emissions.

-Eco-friendly insulation alternatives do exist that work well in tiny homes, such as Roxul mineral wool, a recycled stone dust insulation.
+Eco-friendly insulation materials do exist that work well in tiny homes, such as Roxul mineral wool, a recycled stone dust insulation.
 This material tends to have at least an R48 insulation rating, which is around twice as much as is found in most tiny home designs.
 For most places in Canada, an energy efficient home requires insulation with an R32 rating.

 Tiny homes are also classified in most places as mobile homes, meaning that they do not have to meet the strict building code requirements of a standard home.
 This could mean that your heating costs are much higher and that various other things, including safety features, are absent.

-Single family vs. multifamily dwellings
+Tiny homes vs. multifamily dwellings

 There are other downsides to building a tiny home, such as having sole responsibility for utility hook-ups and other infrastructure, such as septic, wells, and even some appliances.
 And, given the tiny nature of your tiny home, you may need to track down non-standard smaller sized appliances to fit the space, which can cost more than standard sized appliances and may not be as energy efficient.